 The hazard ratios of parameters were calculated by Cox regression analysis.

 The results of the study published in the Journal of Thoracic Oncology, the official journal of the International Association for the Study of Lung Cancer (IASLC), reported that of the 986,713 patients identified in the LHID, 7,408 female patients with breast cancer were eligible for the study.

 Among these, 5,696 patients underwent radiotherapy and 1,713 did not.
 At the end of the follow-up period, lung cancer had been diagnosed in 128 patients in the radiotherapy cohort (2.25%) and 4 patients in the non-radiation cohort (0.23%).

 Cox regression analysis showed that the adjusted hazard ratio was 10.08 times higher in the radiotherapy cohort than in the non-radiation cohort.

 The authors comment that, "Treatment choices for breast cancer are multidisciplinary and include a combination of surgical resection, radiation, chemotherapy, hormone therapy and targeted therapy.
 This study investigated whether radiation, a frequently used therapeutic option for multidisciplinary treatment of breast cancer, subjected patients to a greater risk for SPLC in an East Asian country.
 The results of this study showed that radiation for breast cancer, which is an important treatment option, was correlated with a significant increase in the incidence of SPLC, particularly among older women or those with advanced-stage breast cancer.
-Regardless of the clinical or pathological stage, radiation for breast cancer also significantly increased the risk in the non-radiation cohort.
+Regardless of the clinical or pathological stage, radiation for breast cancer also significantly increased the risk compared to non-radiation cohort.
 Patients who undergo radiation for multidisciplinary treatment of breast cancer should be carefully monitored to detect potential SPLC."